mohimanilab/MASSTplus/README.md

 # README Outline

 Below we will detail how to compile (including dependencies such as g++ versions and operations systems) and run the source code for MASST+ and Networking+ (which itself is the combination of Clustering+ and Pairing+).
-We also have detail how to use a MASST+ (accesible with a url link) graphical user interface that allows searching any given spectrum against GNPS.
+In the last section of this README, we further detail how to use a MASST+ (accesible with a url link) graphical user interface that allows searching any given spectrum against GNPS.

 # MASST+